 We have a number: it’s 20%

-The results of the LA FPI Study have given us a figure which represents the percentage of work on stages in the Greater Los Angeles area written by women.
+The results of the LAFPI Study in 2011 gave us a figure which represents the percentage of work on stages in the Greater Los Angeles area written by women.

 - A sampling of theaters who self-reported in the survey portion of the Study revealed that less than 20% of the plays produced or presented in workshops or readings for a ten-year period (2000-2009) were written by women.